INTRODUCTION

 GUIDANCE FOR SELF-READINGS

-When you read for yourself, formality is not stiffness.
+If you feel ready to read for yourself, remember that formality is not stiffness.
 It is protection.

 Create a small, repeatable opening ritual (one minute is enough):

-• Take one breath that genuinely slows you down.
+- Take one kind breath that genuinely slows you down.

-This is Magician work: you’re setting a boundary around attention so the reading doesn’t dissolve into mental noise.
+This is Empress/Emperor work: holding yourself gently while setting a boundary around attention so the reading doesn’t dissolve into mental noise.

 Write The Question Down

 Not because the universe needs it—because you do.
 Writing pins the reading to something checkable.
-It prevents the subtle drift where you change the question mid-stream to get a preferred answer.
+It prevents the subtle drift in which you change the question midstream to get a preferred answer.

 If you like a tactile cue, use a particular pen or ink color—not as superstition, but as a signal: this matters; I am present.